smithy-lang/smithy/designs/mixins.md

 }
 ```

-The `with` clause of a structure or union statement is used to merge the members
+Adding a mixin to a structure or union shape causes the members and traits of
-of one or more mixins into a structure or union.
-Each shape ID in the `with`
+a shape to be copied into the shape.
+Mixins can be added to a shape using
+`with` followed by any number of shape IDs.
+Each shape ID MUST target a
-clause MUST target a shape marked with the `@mixin` trait.
-Structure shapes can
+shape marked with the `@mixin` trait.
+Structure shapes can only use structure
-only use structure mixins, and union shapes can only use union mixins.
+mixins, and union shapes can only use union mixins.

 ```
-structure GetCityInput with CityResourceInput {}
+structure GetCityInput with CityResourceInput {
+    foo: String
+}
 ```

 Multiple mixins can be applied:

 ```
-structure GetCityInput with CityResourceInput, SomeOtherMixin {}
+structure GetAnotherCityInput with
+    CityResourceInput
+    SomeOtherMixin
+{
+    foo: String
+}
 ```

 Mixins can be composed of other mixins:

 ```
 @mixin
-structure A {
+structure MixinA {
     a: String
 }

 @mixin
-structure B with A {
+structure MixinB with MixinA {
     b: String
 }

-structure C with B {
+structure C with MixinB {
     c: String
 }
 ```